 Carry forward rule

-A contribution charge is a percentage fee taken from your pot or your contribution every time you pay into your pension.
+A contribution charge is a percentage fee taken by your pension provider every time you pay into your pension.
+This is usually deducted from either your pension pot or your contribution.
+There are no contribution charges with any PensionBee plans.

 Crystallised funds pension lump sum

-Also called a pension commencement lump sum (PCLS) or tax-free cash.
-After crystallising your pension, you can choose to take 25% of your savings as a tax-free lump sum.
+Also known as a pension commencement lump sum (PCLS) or tax-free cash.
+When crystallising your pension, you can choose to take 25% of your savings as a tax-free lump sum.

 Defined benefit pension scheme